* China reports stronger than expected Dec trade data

 though volatility was high.

-Mexico's IPC index held near a record high, while
+Mexico's IPC index snapped a two-day rally, while

 Chile's bourse rose for the eighth straight session.